MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 ## Step 4: Set up Guides Analytics reports

-[!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] includes [!include[pn-power-bi](../includes/pn-power-bi.md)] reports (called Guides Analytics) that you can use to analyze guides processes.
+[!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] includes [!include[pn-power-bi](../includes/pn-power-bi.md)] reports (called Guides Analytics) that you can use to analyze [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] processes.
 Follow the instructions for how to [Open Guides Analytics](https://docs.microsoft.com/dynamics365/mixed-reality/guides/analytics-guide#open-guides-analytics) using the freely available [Power BI Desktop application](https://powerbi.microsoft.com/get-started/).

 If you have a [!include[pn-power-bi](../includes/pn-power-bi.md)] Pro license, you can share your Guides Analytics [!include[pn-power-bi](../includes/pn-power-bi.md)] reports within your organization by publishing them to the [!include[pn-power-bi](../includes/pn-power-bi.md)] Service.
 This allows anyone in your organization with a [!include[pn-power-bi](../includes/pn-power-bi.md)] Pro license to access the report through the [!include[pn-power-bi](../includes/pn-power-bi.md)] Service web interface accessible at [https://powerbi.microsoft.com](https://powerbi.microsoft.com).
 To learn about [!include[pn-power-bi](../includes/pn-power-bi.md)] cloud collaboration and sharing and to sign up for a free trial of [!include[pn-power-bi](../includes/pn-power-bi.md)] Pro, visit [Getting Started with Power BI Desktop](https://powerbi.microsoft.com/get-started/) and [Ways to share your work in Power BI](https://docs.microsoft.com/power-bi/service-how-to-collaborate-distribute-dashboards-reports).